Investor Education

 -

-Our rotating core complements are tactical, designed to expand yield potential and portfolio resilience
+Our rotating core complements are tactical, intending to expand yield potential and portfolio resilience

 -

-Balancing factors across yield generating assets with total portfolio risk delivers multiple uncorrelated income streams, enhancing durability of monthly distributions.
+Balancing factors across yield generating assets with total portfolio risk delivers multiple uncorrelated income streams, which may enhance durability of monthly distributions.

 -

-We systematically adjust our exposure and preferred positions based on current macro and market conditions across all asset classes and sectors
+We systematically adjust our exposure and core positions based on current macro and market conditions across all asset classes and sectors

 Tactical Yield Enhancement